WalkerCodeRanger/WalkerCodeRanger.com/_posts/2014-03-28-coffeescript-isnt-the-answer.md

 		doSomething lastValue, num
 		lastValue = num
 	lastValue
 {% endhighlight %}

 Now, near the top of a code file you add these lines.
+So that the file is now.

 {% highlight coffeescript %}
 value = 42